All spoilers on this page are left unmarked. You Have Been Warned!

 - The confrontation with Thanos in the Garden features some graphic violence and Body Horror that would not be out of place in an R-rated film.

 - Thor actually does make good on his previous failure.
 Violently.
-What makes it scary is the buildup: Thor crashes straight into Thanos' hut and immediately severs his arm, causing Thanos to scream even louder than when Stormbreaker was shoved into his chest.
+What makes it scary is the buildup: Carol crashes straight into Thanos' hut and gets Thanos in a headlock, while Thor enters and immediately severs his arm, causing Thanos to scream even louder than when Stormbreaker was shoved into his chest.
 When Thanos is restrained by the other Avengers, he congratulates Nebula on noticing his honesty and even regrets his abusive treatment of her.
 Thor stands silently hearing Thanos' spiel about the Stones' destruction.
-Then, all of a sudden, the familiar sound of Stormbreaker activating, with its blade glowing blue and Thor's cry of rage, are all signs that warn viewers of Thanos' quick end as Thor, in absolute rage, slices Thanos's head clean off.Thor: ...I went for the head.
+Then, all of a sudden, the familiar sound of Stormbreaker charging up, with its blade glowing blue and Thor's cry of rage, are all signs that warn viewers of Thanos' quick end as Thor, in absolute rage, slices Thanos's head clean off.Thor: ...I went for the head.

 - The shocking amount of Gorn there is in the scene, putting aside the aforementioned burns on Thanos' body.
 When Thor slices off his arm, for about a split second it shows the exact moment he chops it off, leaving behind a burnt stump that seems to be caked in his Alien Blood; if Thor had dismembered him just a bit slower, it could have easily led to the Titan bleeding out.
 And then, when Thor finally decapitates Thanos, in the midst of a burst of his blood, his jugular vein can be seen hanging from his neck, and a portion of his spinal cord visible from the bottom of his head, also for a second only.